wlloyduw/SAAF/test/README.md

 }
 ```

-Experiment files determine how your function with be executed, what setting to use, and how to display the results.
+Experiment files determine how your function with be executed, what settings to use, and how to display the results.
 Due to this, there are many more ways to customize your experiments.
 An example experiment configuration can be found in [./experiments/exampleExperiment.json](./experiments/exampleExperiment.json).
-Here are all of the attributes to define an experiment:
+Below are all of the attributes to define an experiment:

 **Test Settings**
-* **callWithCLI:** Boolean - Whether to execute functions with a platforms CLI, or HTTP requests.
+* **callWithCLI:** Boolean - Whether to execute functions with a platform's CLI, or HTTP requests.
 * **memorySettings:** Integer List - A list of memory settings to use.
-If you do not want settings changed, use [0].
+If you do not want settings changed, use [].
 * **payload:** Object List - A list of JSON objects to use as payloads.
 If more than one is listed, these will be randomly distributed across runs.

 **Execution Settings**